PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 Because there are unrelated files in this repository you need a seperate catkin workspace for this project.
 You can create one with the following commands.
 Please look at the [ROS tutorials](http://wiki.ros.org/ROS/Tutorials) if you are not familiar with catkin workspaces.

-The workspace should be in another folder to the ITP_project you just have presumably already cloned.
+The workspace should be in <b>another folder to the ITP_project</b> you just have presumably already cloned.

 We will create a link to the ITP_project/ros_package/rosbot_description folder in the src folder of the catkin workspace.
 To do this do the following: